visipedia/iwildcam_comp/readme.md

 You may also choose to use supplemental training data from the iNaturalist 2017, iNaturalist 2018, and iNaturalist 2019 competition datasets.
 As a courtesy, we have curated all the images from these datasets containing classes that might be in the test set and mapped them into the iWildCam categories.
 Note that these curated images come only from the iNaturalist 2017 and iNaturalist 2018 datasets because there are no common classes between the iNaturalist 2019 dataset and the WCS dataset.
 However, participants are still free to use the iNaturalist 2019 data if they wish.

-This year we are providing Landsat-8 multispectral imagery for each camera location as supplementary data.
+We provide Landsat-8 multispectral imagery for each camera location as supplementary data.
 In particular, each site is associated with a series of patches collected between 2013 and 2019.
 The patches are extracted from a "Tier 1" Landsat product, which consists only of data that meets certain geometric and radiometric quality standards.
 Consequently, the number of patches per site varies from 39 to 406 (median: 147).
 Each patch is 200x200x9 pixels, covering an area of 6km^2 at a resolution of 30 meters / pixel across 9 spectral bands.
 Note that all patches for a given site are registered, but are not centered exactly at the camera location to protect the integrity of the site.

 Submissions will be evaluated based on their categorization accuracy.